CordeiroAndre/CordeiroAndre/README.md

 # Hey there! :sunglasses:

-## :computer: Greetings, I'm André, a Software Engineer!
+## :computer: Greetings Human, I'm André, a Software Engineer!

 ### As a Developer, I have professional experience working with Game Technologies/Languages, Such as: